-One subgroup analysis is planned; outcomes will be described for patients with and without diabetes mellitus at baseline.
+Two subgroup analyses are planned; outcomes will be described for patients i) with and without diabetes mellitus at baseline and ii) with a BMI < 40 and with a BMI ≥ 40 at baseline.
 Differences in treatment effect between the two subgroups will be tested by including interaction terms to the analysis model.
-This is a secondary analysis as the study is not powered to detect subgroup differences.
+These are secondary analyses as the study is not powered to detect subgroup differences.